 Optional modules for Year 3 - FHEQ Level 6

-Students must choose to do either ELI3033 or ELI3034.
-They also choose 3 of the listed 15-credit optional modules (1 in one semester and 2 in the other).
+Students must choose to do either ELI3033 or ELI3034 (45 credits).
+In addition, they choose 3 optional modules, 1 in one semester and 2 in the other.

 Timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).

 There may be occasions when the delivery of your teaching is supported by postgraduate research students.
 The University has a set of procedures that govern the use of postgraduate research students in this way.

 This course is taught by academic staff from the Faculty of Arts and Social Sciences.